BrandonWu500/hats-ecommerce-website/README.md

 ## Description

-BW Hats is an e-commerce concept store I created for my portfolio.
-It is not a real store and uses fake products which I came up with using free images from unsplash and pexels.
-However, I tried to make it as realistic as possible to accurately simulate how I would create an e-commerce storefront for a client using Next.js and Shopify.
+**BW Hats** is an e-commerce hat shop.
+It is a personal project that I created for my portfolio.
+It is not a real shop and uses fake products which I came up with using free images.
+However, I tried to make it as realistic as possible to accurately simulate how I would create an e-commerce website for a client.

 ## Technologies